 Katherine Evans began her training at a young age in New Jersey.
 At age 15, she decided to further advance her training at the Nutmeg Conservatory for the Arts, where she was a full time residency student.
 While there, she had the opportunity to attend numerous summer programs, including Hungarian National Ballet's Summer International Intensive/Competition, and San Francisco Conservatory of Dance, where she was first exposed to contemporary and explorative movement.
 After graduating Nutmeg with an award for "Most Outstanding Performance" she spent several years dancing with companies around the country including Nashville Ballet, Oregon Ballet Theatre, Nevada Ballet, Ballet Tucson, and some time spent in New York.
 While there, she continued her training at Manhattan Youth Ballet, the Steps on Broadway training program, and worked as a freelance artist.
 She finally settled in Portland and in addition to her work with PDX CB, she continues to explore contemporary and experimental movement, with a specific interest in dance for film.
-She is excited to continue her work with PDX CB, and also serves as the company’s rehearsal director.
+Katherine is in her third season as a dancer with PDX CB, and also serves as the company’s rehearsal director.

 Rodé Krige was born in Johannesburg, South Africa and began her dancing at age 4 in Atlanta, Georgia.
 In 2007, Rodé started seriously training under Susan Beebe, and at the age of 14, Rodé was asked to join Ms. Beebe's invitation only pre-professional division.

 After spending various summer at Joffrey Ballet, Calolina Ballet, Orlando Ballet, and BalletMet, Rodé received a scholarship to join BalletMet as a trainee at 17.
 During her two years as a trainee there, Rodé performed with the professional company works by Edward Liang and Gerard Charles.
 In 2016, Rodé joined Nevada Ballet Theatre as an apprentice where she had the opportunity to perform soloist roles in The Nutcracker and also performed in Swan Lake set by the legendary, Cynthia Gregory.
 After her year in Vegas, Rodé joined Ballet Tucson as a senior apprentice and performed in many new works in addition to George.
 Balachine's Walpugisnacht.
 Rodé is excited to join PDX Contemporary Ballet for her first season.